chee86j/SocialMediaTrendBot/README.md

 1. ** Google Trends Scraping: Uses Selenium for scraping Google Trends in either headless or visible mode.
 Ensure Chrome and chromedriver are installed if running locally. **
 2. ** Environment Variables: All required keys and URLs should be stored in the .env file in the root directory. **
+3. \*\* Docker Troubleshooting: If you encounter issues with Docker, try the following commands to rebuild and restart the containers:

+`docker-compose down --volumes --remove-orphans docker-compose build --no-cache docker-compose up
+`
+\*\*